If there’s one thing that you must do while you’re on this beautiful planet, it’s visit the iconic New York City.

 8. Explore Times Square

-Times Square is, undoubtedly, the best bit of the Big Apple (in my opinion).
-It’s the most visited place globally with over 360,000 pedestrians per day.
+Times Square is the best bit of the Big Apple (in my opinion).
+The fact that it’s the most visited place globally with over 360,000 pedestrians per day says a lot.

 And the dazzling lights, skyscraper buildings and charged atmosphere are what the city’s all about.